 - Docent/Cultural Interpreter: leading 45 minute public tours for visitors and the community to share information about Chinese gardens, history, culture, and philosophy.
 Great for fine tuning public speaking and group facilitation skills.

-- Professional Internship: The Garden offers short-term and long-term internships in events, retail, office administration and educational programming.
+- Professional Practicum Placement: The Garden offers short-term and long-term internships in events, retail, office administration and educational programming.

 - Special Events Assistant: assisting with special events and festivals at the Garden, such as Chinese New Year, Mid-Autumn Moon, Winter Solstice festivals, and Enchanted Evenings Concert Series.